BensThoughts/next-mdx-filesystem/README.md

 `dirIndexFile` is the name of a special file you can place into any directory to specify the metadata for it.
-It is a great way to organize your articles by category using directories.
+It is a great way to organize your files by category using directories.
 Currently supported metadata is YAML and includes these fields.

 ```yaml